geirsagberg/rust-borrowing/README.md

 ## Borrowing

+- Variables can be borrowed as a reference (&T).
+- A reference is like a pointer, but guaranteed to be valid.
 - You can have multiple borrows, but only one owner.
 - When the owner goes out of scope, the value will be dropped.